-As lead Auditor for the audit of Platinum Asset Management Limited and its controlled entities for the year ended 30 June 2013, I declare that to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of Platinum Asset Management Limited for the year ended 30 June 2013, I declare that to the best of my knowledge and belief, there have been:

-- (a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Platinum Asset Management Limited and its controlled entities during the period.
+This declaration is in respect of Platinum Asset Management Limited during the period.